weghuz/DFKCSharp/readme.md

 Features:

 1. Built with C# and .NET
-2. IMplement with any .NET 7 Project
+2. Implement with any .NET 7 Project
 3. Connect to DFK API to fetch data

 If it's the first time you're running the project you might have to get all depencies with: